-My last blog post Know the rules when using a 529 plan received a ton of feedback, so much that I decided to follow that up with the 7 frequently asked 529 plan questions.
+My last blog post, Know the rules when using a 529 plan, received a lot of feedback, so much so that I decided to follow that up with the 7 frequently asked 529 plan questions.

 1. Who can own a 529?

 Anyone can own a 529 plan.
 You can select any beneficiary, including yourself.
 There is also no limit to the number of 529 plans you may own.
 You can own multiple 529 plans for the same beneficiary, but they cannot be from the same state.